CtrlK

 Specificity

-Names the domain (CLI) and some actions ('async-first design, composable commands, proper output formatting'), but these are more design principles than concrete actions.
-Missing specific verbs like 'parse arguments', 'handle subcommands', 'format tables'.
+Names the domain (CLI) and mentions some characteristics ('async-first design, composable commands, proper output formatting') but these are more architectural qualities than concrete actions.
+Missing specific verbs like 'parse arguments', 'handle subcommands', 'format help text'.

 2 / 3